-This contribution presents the encoding results of 10sec Shanghai Jiao Tong University (SJTU) test sequences which reported in JCTVC-V0083 and evaluate the content objectively and observe the clear visual artifact subjectively.
-For objective evaluation, this contribution uses the HM-16.6 reference software.
-PSNR was used to evaluate the performance.
-All the obtained evaluation results are attached excel table.
-Additionally, subjective observed artifacts and distortions are presented.
+This contribution presents encoding results of 10sec Shanghai Jiao Tong University (SJTU) test sequences reported in JCTVC-V0083 to evaluate the content objectively and observe clear visual artifact subjectively.
+For the evaluation, this contribution uses the HM-16.6 reference software, and PSNR is used to evaluate the performance.
+Some observed artifacts and distortions are reported in this document while all evaluation results are in attached excel table.

 Characteristics of original sequences